 The Curry Capital of Britain was held every year up to 2007 when it was won by Leicester.
-The competition was re-introduced for 2010 but as part of the 13th National Curry Week in November 2010 and was a huge success in 2011 and 2012.
+The competition was re-introduced for 2010.

 Leicester's history & tradition as Curry Capital

-Leicester has a grand tradition in the Curry Capital of Britain competition, having won the ultimate accolade in 2007 for the first time in the competition’s history.
+Leicester has a grand tradition in the Curry Capital of Britain competition, having been placed in the top few entrants every year and winning the ultimate accolade in 2007 for the first time in the competition’s history.

 To win the grand title of ‘Curry Capital of Britain’, Leicester emerged triumphant against competition from other UK cities including London, Birmingham, Cardiff, Bradford, Manchester, Sheffield, Newcastle, Edinburgh, Glasgow, Liverpool, Nottingham and Leeds.